 Tour de Corse

-- The west coast town of Ajaccio will host Thursday evening’s start and Sunday afternoon’s finish.
+- The west coast town of Ajaccio hosts Thursday evening’s start ceremony.

 - Tight and twisty mountain roads are often bordered on one side by a rock face and on the other by a steep drop into the sea.